WebCuratorTool/webcurator-v2-legacy/docs/guides/user-manual.rst

 12. Click the **Profile** tab.

 *The Profile tab includes a list of harvest profiles, and a series of options to override them.
 Generally, the default settings are fine.
+There are two types harvest profiles to choose from:*

+   - Heritrix 1
+   - Heritrix 3

-See the Target Instance Quality Review section for further information about overriding profiles.*
+*See the Target Instance Quality Review section for further information about overriding profiles.*

 Enter a schedule for the target
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~